 Look into FBAR and FATCA rules for expats.
-You have to declare any bank balance here over $10,000.
+You have to declare any bank balance here that goes over $10,000 during the year.
 So when we purchased the house and cars we obviously were above that amount.
-I always file mine by April 15.
-After all our big purchases were made I keep less than that in the account so I won’t have to file.
+Report is due in April.
+After all our big purchases were made we try to keep less than that in the account so we won’t have to file.

 TV, Netflix, movies, phones

 Sign up with one of the companies that provide DSL into your house.
 This will give you Internet.
-Italy is a third world country when it comes to internet speeds.
-You learn to live with it.
+Our part of Italy is a third world country when it comes to internet speeds.
+Big cities are better.